Abrahamesane/AirBnB_clone_v4/README.md

 ================================

 -   By Guillaume, CTO at Holberton School
--   Project to be done in teams of 2 people (My team: Arsene Awounou, Kennedy Kalaluka)
+-   Project to be done in teams of 2 people (My team:  Precious Okafor, Nashville Ofeinmu)

 Concepts
 --------